criskgl/Arduinnova/README.md

 - Have the processing IDE installed on your computer, you can download it <a href="https://processing.org/download/">here</a>

-- It is very important that you follow the next steps **in order**.
+- It is very important that you follow the next steps **IN ORDER**.

-* 1.Upload the code to the arduino using the play button that the arduino IDE provides.
+* **1**. ***Upload the code to the arduino using the play button that the arduino IDE provides.***

-* 2.Run the processing code using the play button that the processing IDE provides.
+* **2**. ***Run the processing code using the play button that the processing IDE provides.***

 > Now... time to enjoy 😄

 ---

 ## Features

-## Usage (Optional)
-## Documentation (Optional)
+* Manual mode

+    * All the lights can be controlled and Xmas mode is accesible
+    * Only proximity sensor affects the behaviour of this mode not letting the high beam lights turn on
+    * If high beam lights are on and some object is under our limit distance, high beam lights are immediately turned off

+* Auto mode

+    * The low beam lights are now controlled by the computer following the next logic:

+    //INSERT GIF HERE

+    * The high beam lights can be controlled manually but proximity sensor takes effect on the behaviour in the same way as in manual mode
+    * If high beam lights are on and some object is under our limit distance, high beam lights are immediately turned off

-## Tests (Optional)
+## Settings

-- Going into more detail on code and technologies used
-- I utilized this nifty <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">Markdown Cheatsheet</a> for this sample `README`.
+* Limit bove we consider day can be
+    * Increased: press 'd'
+    * Decreased: press 's'

+* Limit below we consider night can be
+    * Increased: press 'n'
+    * Decreased: press 'b'

+* Distance limit below which we consider too close:
+    * Increased: press 'o'
+    * Decreased: press 'p'

 ---